varun-gangadharan/statistics-for-strava/README.md

 SPORT_TYPES_TO_IMPORT='[]'
 # Your birthday.
 Needed to calculate heart rate zones.
 ATHLETE_BIRTHDAY=YYYY-MM-DD
-# Optioal, history of weight (in kg or pounds, depending on UNIT_SYSTEM).
+# Optional, history of weight (in kg or pounds, depending on UNIT_SYSTEM).
 Needed to calculate relative w/kg.
 # Check https://github.com/robiningelbrecht/strava-statistics/wiki for more info.
 #ATHLETE_WEIGHTS='{
 #    "2024-10-03": 74.6,